YudhaStacy/Firefox-like-brave/README.md

 ## How To Install
 1. Go to the URL `about:config`
-2. Ensure the following preferences are true:
+2. Ensure the following preferences are !true:
     ```
     toolkit.legacyUserProfileCustomizations.stylesheets
     svg.context-properties.content.enabled